MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/vmsession.md

   [VMName] PS C:\ >
   ```

   Any command run will be running on your virtual machine.
-To test, you can run `ipconfig` or `hostname` to show that this is running in the virtual machine.
+To test, you can run `ipconfig` or `hostname` to make sure that these commands are running in the virtual machine.

 5. When you're done, run the following command to close the session: